22 Things to Know Before Moving to Colorado Springs

 The weather in the Rocky Mountains front range is much less harsh than directly in the mountains.
 This dynamic is one reason why the vast majority of Colorado residents live on the front range.
 The snow in Colorado Springs only affects the area while it's coming down.
 It rarely snows for an entire day here.

 Once the snow has fallen, the roads are then plowed.
 The sun melts the snow on the pavement within a few hours.
-The sun is intense in Colorado, and we enjoy an average of 300 days of sunshine per year.
+The sun is intense in Colorado, and we enjoy an average of 300 days of sunshine annually.

 If you have snow tires or all-wheel drive, there's minimal threat of sliding around.
 Even without snow tires, the conditions are generally good throughout the winter.
 Some winters, we hardly get any snow at all.

-For the most part, the Winter months are very active here, and people commute and enjoy outdoor activities all year long.
+The Winter months are very active here, and people commute and enjoy outdoor activities all year.
 As a result, some of my favorite hikes have been in the middle of winter.

 Many people moving to Colorado Springs expect to live in the mountains when they get here.
 The Springs is not "in the mountains," though.

 I've had home sellers contact me a winter or two after buying their dream home, wanting to sell.
-But unfortunately, mountain life is brutal in the cold months, and it's not for everyone.
-This fact is especially true if you are an extrovert and like to be around people often.
+Unfortunately, mountain life is brutal in the cold months, and it's not for everyone.
+This is especially true if you are an extrovert and like to be around people often.

 Those who live in the mountains can find themselves isolated for months during the winter.
 Around the time they're getting stir-crazy from so many months of snow, the front range starts experiencing Spring.
 This season comes much later in the Mountains.
 Not many people can handle the long winters up there.

-If you buy a house on the north side of a mountain, you'll likely lose direct sunlight around 3:30 pm.
-That lack of sun can play games on your mood.
+If you buy a house on the north side of a mountain, you'll likely lose direct sunlight around 3:30 p.m.
+That lack of sun can affect your mood.
 It's a genuine problem that many people do not realize until they move into this harsh environment.

 People avoid living in the mountains in Colorado for these reasons.
 Life on the front range, at a lower elevation, with level land, is much easier and more practical for day-to-day life.